-1. A Short History of Christian Violence
+1. A Short History of Christian Violence3

 a.
-As Christianity expanded into the Roman Empire during its first three centuries it met with significant resistance from the governmental authorities, which often took the form of direct persecutions resulting in Christian martyrdoms.
-During this period, Christians were, generally speaking, the recipients of violence rather than the perpetrators of it.
+As Christianity expanded in the Roman Empire during its first three centuries it met with significant resistance from the governmental authorities, which often took the form of direct persecutions resulting in Christian martyrdoms.
+During this period, Christians were, generally speaking, the recipients of violence rather than perpetrators.
 After Christianity became a tolerated and then an official religion, however, it became much more common for violent acts to be carried out by Christians.